HugoMatilla/Refactoring-Summary/readme.md

 When there is a lack of a method in class that you use a lot and you can not change that class.

-**Mechanics**

-* Create a method in the client class that does what you need.
-	* The method should not access any of the features of the client class.
-If it needs a value, send it in as a parameter.
-* Make an instance of the server class the first parameter.
-* Comment the method as "foreign method; should be in server."

 ##17 Introduce Local Extension
 A server class you are using needs several additional methods, but you can't modify the class.
 _Create a new class that contains these extra methods.
 Make this extension class a subclass or a wrapper of the original._
 ```java

 	class ClientClass(){

 		Date date = new Date()
 		nextDate = nextDay(date);